 Alba: A Wildlife Adventure completes in roughly 2.5 hours on a focused run and around 4 hours for anyone chasing full completion data.
 At £12.99 / $16.99 on PC and consoles, the hours-per-pound ratio is not the selling point.
 The selling point is the quality of those hours and what the game is actually trying to do.

 The iOS version and Apple Arcade build remain current, with no reported degradation on modern hardware.
 The 2021 console port introduced no known port-specific issues.
-There are no performance modes, resolution settings, or accessibility menus beyond the platform defaults, which is consistent with the game's scope and audience.
+There are no performance modes, resolution settings, or access menus beyond the platform defaults, which is consistent with the game's scope and audience.
 Load times are negligible across all platforms reviewed.